by Bethany Hayes

 - Remove Mulch Around Plants

 One of the purposes of mulch is to retain soil moisture, which is helpful in most circumstances, but now is not the time for retaining soil moisture.
 Overwatered plants need plenty of opportunities to dry out.
-Just don’t toss out the mulch; replace it when the soil is dry and normal watering resumes.
+Just don’t toss out the mulch; replace it when the soil is dry and you resume your normal watering schedule.

 - Let The Soil Dry For Several Days